Alton Cedar Greenhouses - Frequently Asked Questions

 - Q: What is western red cedar?

 - Q: How should I maintain my Alton greenhouse?

 - The space will always be used, so buy the biggest Alton greenhouse you can afford provided that it fits comfortably in the space available.
 There are no precise guidelines regarding the size.
 Often the size of the greenhouse is dictated by the space available.
 Alton Greenhouses are available in a wide range of sizes to suit every space.
 If you are replacing an existing greenhouse, you should consider whether to have the same size again or perhaps larger.
 You should also consider what you will be growing.
 The most popular size for a small greenhouse is 8'x6'.
 Sizes for the more dedicated gardeners range from 8'x10' to 10' x 12' and larger.

 - Ideally your Alton greenhouse should have a clear space at least 18" wide on all sides, if possible.
 This ensures easy access for both installation and future maintenance.
 In reality this is often not practical and at many sites it is not needed.
 A reduced clearance is often possible on one or two sides.
 You should cut back or remove any nearby shrubs and trees.
 Remember to allow for future growth.
 A greenhouse needs maximum sunlight so it should be sited in a sunny spot outside the shadow of nearby buildings and trees.
-If possible it should be in a sheltered position and not exposed.
+We recommend a sheltered position which is not exposed.
 Ideally the ridge of a freestanding greenhouse should run from east to west.
 A lean to greenhouse should be sited against a south facing wall.
 Plants need plenty of water so your greenhouse should be close to a water supply and the site should be well drained.

 - Alton greenhouses need a substantial base.
 The base should be solid, square, flat and level to ensure the stability of your greenhouse.
 Greenhouse bases can be laid on any hard flat surface including well compacted soil but paving slabs or concrete is best.